-The decrease in cash used for investing activities in the first quarter of 2011, compared to the first quarter of 2010, was primarily due to net sales and maturities of availablefor-sale investments and trading assets during the first quarter of 2011 as compared to net purchases of available-for-sale investments and trading assets during the first quarter of 2010.
-These decreases were partially offset by higher cash paid for acquisitions and, to a lesser extent, an increase in capital expenditures as we build and equip our 22nm process technology manufacturing capacity.
+The decrease in cash used for investing activities in the first nine months of 2011, compared to the first nine months of 2010, was primarily due to net sales and maturities of available-for-sale investments and trading assets during the first nine months of 2011 as compared to net purchases of available-for-sale investments and trading assets during the first nine months of 2010.
+These decreases were partially offset by higher cash paid for acquisitions, of which the substantial majority was for our acquisition of McAfee in the first quarter of 2011, and an increase in capital expenditures as we build and equip our 22nm process technology manufacturing capacity.